owlfloater898/hangman-project/README.md

 ## How to Contribute to the Program
 -----------
-* The program has no difficulty levels.
-It could have levels of easy, medium, and hard, and track the game and user data for each level.

 * The game and user data is lost once the program is exited.
 The program could be connected to a database so that all the game and user data could be saved even when the program is exited.

 ## Authors